Table of Contents Show

 Display Quality and Screen Size

 A high-resolution display with at least 2560×1600 pixels ensures sharp visuals.
-Larger screen sizes, such as 11 inches or more, provide ample space for intricate designs.
+Larger screen sizes, such as 11 inches or more, provide ample space for detailed designs.
 AMOLED or IPS panels improve color accuracy, which is essential for architectural renderings.

 Processing Power and Performance